kishuagarwal/kishuagarwal.github.io/_posts/2017-03-05-unicode-in-python2.md

     print sys.getdefaultencoding()
 {% endhighlight %}

-You should never change this default encoding since many other programs and modules rely on this default behaviour and may break if you change it something else.
+You should never change this default encoding since many other programs and modules rely on this default behaviour and may break if you change it to something else.
 You should instead pass your desired encoding as the argument to the unicode function.

 {% highlight python %}
     str_type_string = 'omega\xce\xa9'